mmore500/waves/blog/_posts/2020-07-31-wrapped-d3-visualizations.md

 _Hi!
 I'm Elizabeth Carney, a senior at Smith College studying Computer Science and East Asian Languages with a concentration in Translation Studies.
 I'm especially interested in data visualization, robotics, and machine translation.
 In my free time, I love tinkering in makerspaces :hammer_and_wrench:, doing nail art :nail_care:, and cooking :fried_egg:.
 To see some of my other projects, check out [my GitHub](https://github.com/elizabethcarney)!_
 {:class="next-to-headshot"}

-This summer I got to join the WAVES team to develop tools for the next version of [Avida-ED](https://avida-ed.msu.edu/).
-It teaches students about evolution with visual, interactive experiments that run on Avida, a platform for digital evolution research.
+**This summer I got to join the WAVES team to develop tools for the next version of [Avida-ED](https://avida-ed.msu.edu/).** It teaches students about evolution with visual, interactive experiments that run on Avida, a platform for digital evolution research.
 Avida creates digital organisms and lets them evolve based on various parameters like mutation rate; their survival is always dictated by natural selection, just like it is in the real world.
 Both softwares were created by the [Digital Evolution Lab](https://devolab.org/) at Michigan State University.

 As WAVES participants, our job was to develop new features for Avida-ED, or reinforce the tools that it uses.
-For my project, I focused on the development of a **mammoth** library that Avida is built on: [Empirical](https://github.com/devosoft/Empirical).
+For my project, I focused on the development of a **mammoth** library that Avida is built on: [**Empirical**](https://github.com/devosoft/Empirical).

 ### Empirical and the Internet
 [Empirical](https://github.com/devosoft/Empirical)—which was also built by the MSU devolab—is a C++ library for scientific software development.
 It especially facilitates building evolutionary computation tools, because you can easily create digital organisms and worlds for them to evolve in.
 [Here's an example](http://mmore500.com/dishtiny/53vgh/) of a web app built with Empirical that illustrates evolutionary computation in action!